a-recknagel/stenotype/TOOLING.rst

 .. code-block:: bash

-  $ poetry export -f requirements.txt
+  $ poetry export -f requirements.txt  > requirements.txt
   $ safety check -r requirements.txt

 But checking third party packages is not enough, we also need to check our own